-There was a special viewpoint.
-It was called 'the sublime point' but it wasn't all that special.
+There was a dedicated viewpoint.
+It was called 'the sublime point' but wasn't all that special.

 The sublime view

 A while later my bike felt strange.
-My luggage carrier was broken at the point where it connects to the main frame.
-I could still continue but it needed to get fixed soon.
-On this trip we hadn't brought rope, tie-wraps or duct tape.
-A while later we found some rope along the road which I used to fix the carrier as well as possible.
+My luggage carrier was broken at the point where it connected to the main frame.
+I could continue, but it needed to get fixed soon.
+We hadn't brought rope, tie-wraps, or duct tape.
+A while later we found some string along the road, which I used to fix the carrier as well as possible.

 The fix with the rope